wp-plugins/jm-instagram-feed-widget/readme.txt

 2. Activate the plugin through the Plugins menu in WordPress
 3. A new widget will appear, just grab it and define your settings
 4. Use the customizer to set it the first time
-5. Use the generator in option page to get your tokens or follow instructions in FAQ
+5. Follow instructions in FAQ

 == Frequently asked questions ==